Recoverable Robust Optimization with Commitment: Robust Stable Set in Bipartite Graphs

-By Observation~\ref{obs:unit-weights}, it suffices to show that we can find a \repairable stable set in bipartite graphs in polynomial time.
-Hence, \cref{maxcardindbip} follows directly from the following lemma.
+By Observation~\ref{obs:unit-weights}, it suffices to show that we can find in polynomial time a \repairable maximum-cardinality stable set in bipartite graphs if it exists, or declare that none exist.
+Hence, Theorem~\ref{maxcardindbip} follows directly from the following lemma.

-\begin{lemma} A bipartite graph $G$ contains a \repairable stable set if and only if the underlying graph contains a perfect matching and each edge in the matching has a degree one endpoint. \end{lemma}
+\begin{lemma} A bipartite graph $G$ contains a \repairable maximum-cardinality stable set if and only if the underlying graph admits a perfect matching such that each edge in the matching has a degree-one endpoint. \end{lemma}